aerospike/asconfig/README.md

+# Asconfig

-# A CLI tool for managing Aerospike configuration files
+A CLI tool for managing Aerospike configuration files.

-Asconfig currently supports converting from yaml to asconfig.
+# Overview

+Asconfig allows you to write configuration files for the aerospike database in yaml.
+Start by creating a yaml configuration file according to the json schema files in [the schema directory](schema/json).
+Be sure to follow the schema for the version of the Aerospike server you plan to use the configuration file with.
+Run `asconfig convert -a <aerospike-version> <path/to/config.yaml>` to convert your yaml configuration to an [Aerospike configuration file](https://docs.aerospike.com/server/operations/configure).
+The converted file can be used to configure the Aerospike database.

+Run `asconfig --help` and see the sections below for more details.

 # Usage